StarRocks/starrocks/administration/Configuration.md

 * **Overcommit**

-It is not recommended to use `Overcommit`.
+It is recommended to use `Overcommit`.
 It is recommended to set `cat /proc/sys/vm/overcommit_memory` to 1.

 ~~~shell